telerik/winforms-docs/cloud-integration/aws/ses.md

 ![aws-ses003](images/aws-ses003.png)

->note Please note that the addresses are verified for each region and the regions in the console and the application must be the same.
+>tip Please note that the addresses are verified for each region and the regions in the console and the application must be the same.

 After the addresses are added you are ready to test your application.